unknownbrackets/maxcso/README.md

 Platforms
 ===========

-maxcso has only been tested on Windows so far.
+maxcso has only been tested on Windows and Mac so far.
 The code was written to be portable, however.
 If you'd like to port it to another platform, pull requests are accepted.
-It may just compile out of the box with a Makefile or similar, but 7-zip is probably the biggest problem.
+It may just compile without any changes.

 ### Windows

 To build on Windows, simply open cli/maxcso.sln and build.
-Visual Studio 2013 is required, but Express for Windows Desktop works just fine.
+Visual Studio 2015 is required.

 ### Mac OS X

-Aside from gcc/g++, you will also need:
+Aside from gcc/g++ or clang (from Xcode or brew), you will also need:

     brew install lz4
     brew install libuv

 And then just compile using make.

-Note that 7-zip is currently disabled on Mac OS X because it doesn't work.

 ### Linux / Unix

-Aside from gcc/g++, you will also need liblz4-dev and libuv-dev, or similar.
+Aside from gcc/g++ or clang, you will also need liblz4-dev and libuv-dev, or similar.

-Note that 7-zip is currently disabled on Linux / Unix because it doesn't work.

-Credits and Licensing
+Credits and licensing
 ===========

 The larger portion of code here is from others' wonderful work in decompression and I/O